callstack/react-native-fbads/README.md

 ## Installation

-Add the package to your project using your favorite package manager yarn:
+Add the package to your project using either yarn:

 ```bash
 yarn add react-native-fbads